 Panel elements combine the cross-sections and time series.

-It was argued that such a theory must necessarily be based on probability models.
-It should be explicitly designed in the manner to be able to incorporate randomness.
+It was argued that such a theory must be based on probability models.
+It should be explicitly designed in a manner to be able to incorporate randomness.

-Economists used the structural approach to get likelihood-based analysis and a quasi structural approach that is based on approximation instead of truth, while, the calibration approach interprets the structural models as an approximation and inherently false.
+Economists used the structural approach to get likelihood-based analysis and a quasi-structural approach based on approximation instead of truth.
+In contrast, the calibration approach interprets the structural models as an approximation and inherently false.

-The Applied econometrics term is used for the development of quantitative models and the application of various methods to these models by using the economic data.
+Applied econometrics is used for developing quantitative models and applying various methods to these models using economic data.

 MATLAB, GAUSS, and OxMetrics are some of the high-level matrix programming languages with built-in functions.

-Economists make use of programming software with a set of pre-programmed statistical tools to update new methods to predict the overview of financial markets, the next economic crisis, or the alternative capital investment factors.
+Economists use programming software with pre-programmed statistical tools to update new methods to predict the overview of financial markets, the next economic crisis, or the alternative capital investment factors.

-Econometricians can use R that is an open-source, user-contributed program or use a programming language like Fortran or C to get customized alternatives.
+Econometricians can use R, an open-source, user-contributed program, or a programming language like Fortran or C to get customized alternatives.

-Some such software programs are available online that can help to provide a proper analysis of the data but its disadvantage is that one has to do much programming to detect and eliminate errors.
+Some such software programs are available online that can help to provide a proper analysis of the data.
+Still, its disadvantage is that one has to do much programming to detect and eliminate errors.

 One of the most common tools used by econometricians is regression.